 capable of handling nearly every kind

-of radioactive source from: check sources and seeds, to industrial sized nuclear gauges, Alnor Dew Pointers, thickness gauges, flood sources, sheet sources,
+of radioactive source for disposal from: check sources and seeds, to industrial sized nuclear gauges, Alnor Dew Pointers, thickness gauges, flood sources, sheet sources,

 Filtec gauges, calibration sources, standards, Phantom sources, Brachytherapy

 dismantling by a licensed and certified technician, disposal, and/or transportation.

 scintillation counters, thickness gauges, Dewpointers, and numerous pieces of

 equipment in the medical and industrial fields utilize radioactive sources and gauges